 Failure to comply with AML regulations is breaking UK law, and can have serious consequences for your business.
 As well as damaging the reputation of your firm, you could incur a sizeable fine, face criminal charges and restrictions on future trading.

 In order to protect the businesses made vulnerable by money laundering, AML regulations are constantly changing, and this can make it difficult to keep up with the requirements of AML compliance.

+As a supplier of AML services recognised with a Queen’s award, you can be sure you’re in safe and certified hands.
 So whether you’re a small business, completely new to AML regulations, or a large accountancy firm with a solid grounding, SmartSearch can help you monitor your clients, be ready for auditing and prevent fraud.